Formation and Organization

 How and why did the Partnership form?

-Governor Lamont, bipartisan legislative leaders, and Dalio Philanthropies formed the Partnership to expand upward mobility in Connecticut by connecting disengaged and disconnected high school-aged youth (ages 14 to 24) to educational and career opportunities, and by supporting economic development in under-resourced communities through microfinance and social entrepreneurship.
+Governor Lamont, bipartisan legislative leaders, and Dalio Philanthropies formed the Partnership to help Connecticut’s disengaged and disconnected youth and young adults (ages 14 to 24) access the educational and career opportunities they need to succeed in life.
 We created the Partnership in response to the state’s current challenges, including the following realities:

 - More than one out of every five high school students in Connecticut are either disengaged or disconnected from school;

 - The annual fiscal impact of high school dropouts on the state budget – in terms of lost revenue and additional expenses – is more than $900 million;

 - Connecticut ranks among the highest states in terms of income inequality; and

 - Employers across the state are looking to hire skilled workers in historic and emerging industries, and we are struggling as a state to meet these needs.